-Next month, two outstanding graduates will receive one of the College’s highest honors, the Alumni Achievement Award.
+Two outstanding graduates received one of the College’s highest honors, the Alumni Achievement Award, over the weekend during Reunion.
 The award is given each year to graduates who personify the value of a liberal arts education.

 Virginia “Jinx” Patel ’58

 Virginia “Jinx” Broaddus Patel ’58 is the founding research director of Athens Research and Technology, which supplies national and international research universities, institutions, and large pharmaceutical companies with research and diagnostic testing materials.

 During her 27 years with the company, Patel served as the principal investigator on more than 50 contract research projects funded by both for-profit and nonprofit entities, including Pfizer, the World Health Organization, and the National Institutes of Health.

 Her research focus is protein inhibitor-proteinase complexes and custom projects.